ziobron/LogicalImages/README.md

 2. Display of an empty board in ASCII format on the screen
 3. Saving the board in ASCII format to a file
 4. Solving images with 3x3 board size (all possible cases tested in TDD)
-5. Solving images with 4x3 board size (all possible cases tested in TDD)
+5. Solving images with 3x4 and 4x3 board size (all possible cases tested in TDD)
-6. Solving images with 3x4 board size (all possible cases tested in TDD)
+6. Solving images with 4x4 board size (all possible cases tested in TDD)
-7. Solving images with 4x4 board size (all possible cases tested in TDD)
+7. Solving images with 4x5 and 5x4 board size
 8. Visualization of solving pictures step by step on the screen

 **Extra functionalities**, order is important.
-Verification at least with the help of samples [próbek](https://www.wydawnictwologi.pl/pliki/probkaOL.pdf):
+Verification at least with the help of [these samples](https://www.wydawnictwologi.pl/pliki/probkaOL.pdf):

 1. Solving examples with difficulty level 1 (according to the Logi Publishing House scale, to be verified with several examples of such pictures)
 2. Solving examples with difficulty level 2 (according to the Logi Publishing House scale, to be verified with several examples of such pictures)